Mature Masculine

 The Lover archetype centers on connection, sensitivity, enjoyment, and depth.
 Presence is the Lover's fuel.
 Every aspect of the Lover depends on inhabiting the present.

-When you are present as the Mature Lover, you inhabit your body—you feel your feet on the ground, breath in your chest, the chair beneath you.
-You are emotionally available—feelings are allowed and felt directly.
+When we are present as the Mature Lover, we inhabit the body—we feel the feet on the ground, breath in the chest, the chair beneath us.
+We are emotionally available—feelings are allowed and felt directly.
 Thoughts shift from racing to steady and clear.

 This presence makes the Lover mature: he can be touched by life without drowning in it.
 Rather than being swept away by emotion, he meets it with gentle awareness.